Pisces-Project/Pisces-Geometry/docs/source/index.rst

         User Guide
         ^^^^^^^^^^^
-        Learn how Pisces-Geometry is structured under the hood, including coordinate systems, grids, fields, and differential operators.
+        Learn how PyMetric is structured under the hood, including coordinate systems, grids, fields, and differential operators.
 Ideal for in-depth understanding of the core design.

         +++